 6. What are the five words with which you would like to be remembered as a writer?

 7. Imagine your favorite writing space.
 What are five objects you would find there?

-8. Take the nearest book, open it to page 22, and look for the second word in the first sentence.
-Now, write a line that starts with that word.
+8. Pick up the nearest book, open it to page 22 and find the second word in the first sentence.
+Now write a line that starts with that word.
 (Please include the name of the book!)

 9. If you could ask an author a question, what would the question be and who would you ask?

-10. Which would you rather do: ‘Never write another story or never read another book’?
+10. What would you rather do: ‘Never write another story or never read another book’?